taichi-dev/taichi/README.md

 # Sparsity

 # Differentiable Programming
- - No gradients are propagated to `int` tensors/locals
- - Remember to place your grad tensors, or use `ti.root.lazy_grad()`
- - The user should make sure `grad` tensors have the same sparsity as the corresponding `primal` tensors.
- - Reset gradients every time.

-# Gradient Accumulation Kernels
+## Gradient Accumulation Kernels
  - This kernel accumulates
  -

-# The `make_adjoint` Pass
+## The `make_adjoint` Pass (Reverse Mode Auto-Diff)
  - This pass transforms a forward evaluation (primal) kernel into its gradient accumulation (adjoint) kernel.
  - Before the `make_adjoint` pass, the simplification pass will simplify most branching into `select(cond, x, y)`, so `make_adjoint` basically takes straightline code.
+Even nested `if` statements will be transformed into `select`'s.
-A outer parallel for-loop is allowed.
+ - An outer parallel for-loop is allowed for the primal kernel.

-# Highlights
+## Comparison with TensorFlow/PyTorch
  - **Sparsity**.
 The first-class sparse data structures makes it possible to develop efficient.
  - **Imperative**.
 Although most neural networks
  - **Finer Grainularity**.